Floxyi/ChallengePlugin/README.md

-# ChallengePlugin
+# ChallengePlugin 🚩
-A small private challenge Plugin made by Floxyi with ❤️.
+A small Minecraft challenge plugin made by Floxyi.